 “Where did the ticks come from?
 What are they doing in our house, don’t they live in the woods?” they wondered.
 Then it came to them, “The dog!”

 They checked Scruffy they found another two ticks imbedded in the skin behind his ears.
 This is when we got involved.
-We removed the ticks.
+I removed the ticks.
 They were Deer Ticks, the kind that carry Lyme disease.
 Worse, the ravine that they had been walking in was known to have ticks carrying Lyme disease.
 This was a real danger.

-This puzzled and concerned me.
-I had always assumed that a tick, once it crabbed hold of a dog’s fur and climbed aboard would waste no time in latching on but two ticks had spent part of the walk and the car ride home wondering over the dog and had fallen off in their home.
+This both puzzled and concerned me.
+I had always assumed that a tick, once it crabbed hold of a dog’s fur and climbed aboard, would waste no time in latching on but two ticks had spent part of the walk and the car ride home wondering over the dog and had fallen off in their home.
 Why had they not attached to the dog?

 Researching this I found the answer.